 (To watch the full media briefing with sign language interpretation, click here.)

-The Government will further relax social distancing measures on September 4, Secretary for Food & Health Prof Sophia Chan announced today.
+The Government will relax several social distancing measures on August 28, Secretary for Food & Health Prof Sophia Chan said today.